critmcdonald/agate-examples/docs/compute.md

 ## Reshaping table to collect selected columns

+Just laying out how ... need to add example:

 This is a interesting case I've had a couple of times with education data.
 Basically the data set starts as a basic table where each column has a separate value, but they are related in some way.
 You might have a number and a percentage for each race: `White total`, `White percent`, `Black total`, `Black percent`, `Hispanic total`, `Hispanic percent`.
 We want to turn those into two three columns: `Race`, `Total`, `Percentage`.

 There is probably a better way to do this than the way I have tackled it here.
 The process I'm using goes like this:

 - I compute specific pipe-delimited combo columnns with related data.
 - I create a table with just the columns we need
 - Normalize the data to get a row for each combo columns